rdmsr/cppdoc/USAGE.md

 int a = 1;
 ```

-Notice that documentation tests don't need a `main` function, this is because documentation tests run by default in `main`, to disable this behavior one must set the codeblock language to `nomain` instead of `c++` or `cpp`.
+Notice that documentation tests don't need a `main` function, this is because documentation tests run by default in `main`.
+To disable this behavior one must set the codeblock language to `nomain` instead of `c++` or `cpp`.

 ### Test framework